CallMeRZIBI/Forza-autopilot/README.md

 ## What it does?

 This autopilot drives as you learn it to drive, it's just a convolutional neural network so it probably won't avoid other vehicles...
 But!
-I'm currently adding object detection to the whole thing so maybye it will work ;)
+It's also detecting cars, but I didn't test it yet. ;)

 ## Requirements